 - We took only one big vacation during my childhood, but it was an amazing one—a two-week trip through the U.S. Southwest with a 27-foot Airstream trailer when I was 12.
 I will never, ever forget the stars visible in Monument Valley as long as I live.

 - My first passport stamps didn’t come until college, when I went to Australia and New Zealand on a month-long choir tour, and then spent a semester studying in Nottingham, England (during which I also got to visit Paris, Switzerland, and Prague).

 - I got obsessed with knitting in 2017.
-I’m also a chronic insomniac, so the wee hours are when I get much of my knitting done.
+I am also very much a night person, so the wee hours are when I get much of my knitting done.
 Ergo, Insomnia Knitting.

-- My finest non-marketable skill is that I write kick-ass virtual introduction emails, followed closely by my prowess at cat herding and my ability to slouch even while sitting on a yoga ball.
+- My finest non-marketable skill is that I write kick-ass virtual introduction emails, followed closely by my prowess at cat herding.

 - I. Love.
 Tattoos.
 And yes, when people tell you’re they’re addictive, they’re telling the truth.

 - Back in the day, when I saw the Bon Jovi concert video for “You Give Love a Bad Name,” I decided I wanted to be a rock singer.
 I sang in a band in high school, and then another after college.
 For the former, I wore an acid-washed denim jacket with white leather fringe.
-For the latter, I wore a vinyl bustier.
-These days, I sing in my car, at my desk, and while doing dishes, generally wearing sweatpants.
-It’s not quite the same.*
+For the latter, I wore vinyl pants.
+These days, I sing in my car, at my desk, and while doing dishes.
+It’s not quite the same.